t4d-gmbh/working-with-git/source/content/useful_commands/reflog.md

 <!-- pages-include -->

-Displays the git reference log
+Displays the git reference log.

 It can be used to get the references of previous stages, including those that did not make it into the history.